sanducanxue/coins-docs.github.io/docs/rest-api.md

 `PARTIALLY_FILLED`| A part of the order has been filled.
 `FILLED` | The order has been completed.
 `PARTIALLY_CANCELED` | A part of the order has been cancelled with self trade.
-`CANCELED` | The order has been canceled .
-`REJECTED`       | The order was not accepted by the engine and not processed.
+`CANCELED` | The order has been canceled by user `EXPIRED`       | The order has been cancelled by matching-engine: LIMIT FOK order not filled, limit order not fully filled etc

 **Order types:**